Weak gravitational quantum effects in boson particles: Generalized Schr odinger Equation

 Newtonian gravity is known to be valid when the gravitational fields are weak, that is $GM/rc^2<<1$.
 Using the Newtonian metric in Eq.(\ref{eq:GP}) yields

-where $U=-GM/r$ is the gravitational potential, hither the D'Alembertian operator $\Box_N$ is related to the metric given by Eq.(\ref{Newtonian metric}).
+where $U=-GM/r$ is the gravitational potential, hither the D'Alembertian operator $\Box_N$ is related to the metric given by eq.(\ref{Newtonian metric}).
 Furthermore, we do not consider self-interaction, here the contribution of the term $\lambda$ is negligible.

-We take into account that the evolution of this function is small, thus the contribution of $\partial_0^2\Phi$ can be taken as null because the Newtonian potential fulfills $U/c^2<<1$.
-Additionally, one can ignore terms of equal or greater order than $\left(\dfrac{2U}{c^2}\right)^2$.
+Additionally, terms of equal or greater order than $\left(\dfrac{2U}{c^2}\right)^2$ can be ignored.
 With all this in mind, the linearization of the generalized Schr\"odinger equation (\ref{KG-N equation}) gives rise to the following equation

 Henceforth, we are going to work with the Laplacian operator $\nabla^2=\nabla\cdot\nabla$ in flat space, specially for the examples in the following chapters where we use spherical symmetry.
-In other words, equation (8) comes from the KG equation in a curved space-time immersed in a weak gravitational field, which is described by a Newtonian geometry.
+In other words, equation (\ref{KG-N motion equation}) comes from the KG equation in a curved space-time immersed in a weak gravitational field, which is described by a Newtonian geometry.

-Focusing on the comparison of the traditional Schr\"odinger equation plus a gravitational potential, we note that now there are two additional terms inside the parenthesis in Eq.(\ref{KG-N motion equation}).
+Focusing on the comparison of the traditional Schr\"odinger equation plus a gravitational potential, we note that now there are two additional terms inside the parenthesis in eq.(\ref{KG-N motion equation}) for the spatial part.
+Furthermore, the time-dependence part in eq.(\ref{KG-N motion equation}) has an extra second derivative term in comparison to the standard Schr\"odinger equation in QM.
 These terms were not simply added in the Schr\"odinger equation, they appear from the covariant meaning of the equation.
-From a qualitative point of view, this means that the QM version of the interactions between particles fulfills the Schr\"odinger equation, while the GR version of these interactions fulfills the generalized Schr\"odinger Eq.(\ref{KG-N motion equation}).
+From a qualitative point of view, this means that the QM version of the interactions between particles fulfills the Schr\"odinger equation, while the GR version of these interactions fulfills the generalized Schr\"odinger eq.(\ref{KG-N motion equation}).
 This difference is the main idea of this work.
-In what follows, we calculate the quantum quantities for different external potentials of well known problems in QM and compare them with those corresponding to GR.
-For the subsequent chapters our equation of motion will be given by Eq.(\ref{KG-N motion equation}).
+In what follows, we calculate the quantum quantities for different external potentials of well-known problems in QM and compare them with those corresponding to GR.
+For the subsequent chapters our equation of motion will be given by eq.(\ref{KG-N motion equation}).

+We can solve the time-dependence of the equation (\ref{KG-N motion equation}) using the separation of variables method, we can express the wave function as $\Psi=\Psi(x^\mu)=\Psi(t)\Psi(x^i)$, for $\mu=0,1,2,3$ and $i=1,2,3$.
+Thus, we need to solve the following differential equation